 |* Additional visa or consulate application fees may apply.|

 An F-1 visa can be issued up to 120 days prior to the program start date (line 5) listed on an I-20.
 A J-1 visa can be issued any time before the program start date (line 3) listed on a DS-2019.
 F/J student visa holders are eligible to enter the U.S. no more than 30 days in advance of the program start date.
 Be sure your passport is valid at least six months beyond the date of your expected duration of stay in the United States.

 Students admitted on the condition of full-time, or intensive English course enrollment, must report directly to the on-campus English Language Center.
 Contact the ELC directly for arrival assistance, temporary housing and institutional TOEFL dates and times.

 No, but an I-20 or DS-2019 visa document is required, in addition to proof of identity and citizenship.

 There are a number of mandatory orientation programs in which you must attend before the academic year begins.
 All new students must attend the international orientation.
-In addition, freshman and all new undergraduate students intending to major within the College of Business & Public Administration must attend PREVIEW, ODU's academic orientation program.
-Undergraduate transfer students, while not required, are strongly encouraged to attend PREVIEW.
-Graduate students receiving an assistantship requiring classroom instruction must attend the Graduate Teaching Assistantship Institute (GTAI).
-Additionally, non-native English speakers must take the SPEAK test.
-Contact your graduate program director for program and test registration.
+In addition, freshman and all new undergraduate students intending to major within the College of Business & Public Administration must attend MONARCH Orientation, ODU's academic orientation program.
+Undergraduate transfer students, while not required, are strongly encouraged to attend MONARCH Orientation.
+Graduate students receiving a graduate assistantship (GA, TA or RA) requiring classroom instruction must attend the Graduate Teaching Assistantship Institute (GTAI).
+Additionally, non-native English speakers receiving teaching assistantships (TA) must take the SPEAK test.
+Verify attendance with your sponsoring graduate program.

 If you wish to change your current non-immigrant visa to a student visa within the United States, be sure to indicate this intention on the admission application and financial affidavit of support.
 After admission is secured, follow the change of visa status instructions.